 DOWNLOAD: The Ultimate Supply Chain Mobility Software Buyer’s Guide – A guide to finding the right automated data collection software solution for your supply chain automation needs »

 In particular, Tesco has developed an analytics model that uses weather patterns to properly stock store shelves.
 By looking at historical buying data and expected temperature trends, the business can accurately predict what consumers in a specific area will want to purchase and then supply locations accordingly.
 For example, if warm weather is expected to come to an area after a particularly brutal cold spell, Information Age reported that Tesco will ensure that surrounding stores are well stocked with more barbecue meats and less cat litter.
 The program is even powerful enough to detect local habits, as what’s considered hot or cold varies by region.

 “By adding this effect to model, we reduced out of stock for good weather products by a factor of four,” Duncan Apthorp, Tesco’s supply chain systems development program manager, told Information Age.
 “That means there is a 97 percent chance of customers who come into the store finding what they want, whereas other supermarkets might not have it.”

 Additionally, the retailer uses big data analytics to track the effectiveness of each sale or special offer at its stores, the news source reported.
 That way, the company is able to determine which sales should be run again and how store shelves can be better stocked to accommodate increasing or decreasing demand of certain products.

 In order for supply chain analytics to work effectively, companies need to have complete oversight over materials at every point in the supply chain.
-To do this, businesses should leverage automated data collection software.
-This way, an organization can quickly and accurately determine where any given item is and divert it to the right location in real time.
+To do this, businesses should leverage automated inventory management software.
+This way, an organization can quickly and accurately determine where any given item is and divert it to the right location in real-time.
 In addition, such systems can collect large stores of data, which can then be effectively analyzed by solutions such as the ones used by Tesco.